arthurostrauss/qua-libs/examples/quantum_dots/README.md

 Finally, for the `rf` element the RF frequency is set to be 100MHz in the intermediate field while the time of flight is conservatively set to 180ns; The true time of flight will most certainly be greater than this but we will calibrate this correctly later in ().
 The `rf` element has one associated operation `measure` this element drives the matching circuit with an RF tone then measures the samples the reflection.

-Next the `pulse dictionary` where the truely define pulses associated with the operations discussed above.
+Next the `pulse dictionary` where the truly define pulses associated with the operations discussed above.

 ```python
 pulses = {